Anthony Trueman: Storylines

+2000–2005

-Anthony is the younger son of Patrick (Rudolph Walker) and Audrey Trueman (Corinne Skinner-Carter) and the brother of Paul Trueman (Gary Beadle).
+Anthony is the younger son of Patrick (Rudolph Walker) and Audrey Trueman (Corinne Skinner-Carter) and the half brother of Paul Trueman (Gary Beadle).
 He is the brains of an otherwise dysfunctional family, and his dodgy-dealing brother Paul always feels under his shadow.
 Anthony works as a doctor in the Square.
-Audrey becomes deeply involved with his life, whilst ignoring Paul.
+Audrey becomes deeply involved with his life, while ignoring Paul.
 She disapproves of Anthony dating Kat Slater (Jessie Wallace) and tries to interfere many times, leading to Anthony rebelling against his mother.
 When Audrey dies, Anthony's long lost father, Patrick, arrives for Audrey's funeral, reuniting with his two sons after decades apart.
-After a period of adjustment, the Trueman brothers accept Patrick; however, Paul grows suspicious of him and secretly performs a DNA test, where it is revealed that although Anthony is Patrick's biological son, Paul is not.
+Following a period of adjustment, the Trueman brothers accept Patrick; however, Paul grows suspicious of him and secretly performs a DNA test, where it is revealed that although Anthony is Patrick's biological son, Paul is not.

 After Kat breaks up with Anthony, he and Kat's teenage daughter Zoe Slater (Michelle Ryan) begin an affair.
 Zoe disowns Kat for disapproving of their relationship, and later runs away when Anthony reveals that he is still in love with Kat.
 Anthony and Kat's relationship resumes, but Zoe returns and catches them in bed together.
 Zoe then accepts they are together.
 After Kat fails to impress Anthony's colleagues she breaks up with him as he is about to propose.
 Kat discovers she is pregnant by him and decides to have an abortion.
 Her boss Alfie Moon (Shane Richie) persuades her not to, but she suffers a miscarriage while on her way to tell Anthony of the pregnancy.
 Kat then breaks up with Anthony again after realising he is not who she wants.
 In 2003, when Anthony causes the death of a pregnant patient, he leaves the Square to go travelling, but returns for Patrick's wedding to Yolande Duke (Angela Wynter) and Paul's funeral.

+2014

 After living in Cambodia for several years, Anthony returns to the UK and settles in Glasgow, marries a woman named Sophie and has children.
 In 2013, Patrick falls from a ladder and considers staying with Anthony but decides not to.
 In 2014, Anthony is featured in a medical journal, in an article about his work in Cambodia, a copy of which Patrick buys.
 After hearing about Patrick's stroke, he returns to Walford, though Patrick mistakes him for Paul.
 Despite feeling obliged to take care of his father, Anthony admits he cannot forgive Patrick's absence during his childhood.
-He writes Denise Fox (Diane Parish) a cheque for £2000 to help look after Patrick and returns to Scotland.
+He writes Denise Fox (Diane Parish) a cheque for £2,000 to help look after Patrick and returns to Scotland.
+In 2020, while the show is offscreen, he returned to look after Patrick in hospital after he contracted COVID-19 during the pandemic.
+He later invited Patrick and Sheree to stay with him during lockdown and the pair make amends.